 The power good (PGD) output is an open-drain output which requires a pull-up resistor.
-When the output voltage is 12% below its nominal voltage (660mV), PGD is pulled low.
-It is held low until the output voltage returns above approximately -11% of nominal.
-PGD is held low during start-up and will not be allowed to transition high until soft-start is completed (when FB reaches 0.75V).
-There is a 1.5μs delay built into the PGD circuit to prevent false transitions.
+When the output voltage as sensed at FB is -20% from the 0.75V reference (600mV), PGD is pulled low.
+It is held low until the output voltage returns above -20% of nominal.
+PGD is held low during start-up and will not be allowed to transition high until soft-start is completed when FB reaches 0.75V.
+There is a 5μs delay built into the PGD circuit to prevent false transitions.

 PGD also transitions low if the FB pin exceeds +20% of nominal, which is also the over-voltage shutdown point.
-If EN is low with VCC supplied, PGD is also pulled low.